hashicorp/terraform/website/docs/cli/commands/state/mv.html.md

 For configurations using
-[the `local` state mv](/docs/language/settings/backends/local.html) only, `terraform taint` also accepts the legacy options [`-state`, `-state-out`, and `-backup`](/docs/language/settings/backends/local.html#command-line-arguments).
+[the `local` state mv](/docs/language/settings/backends/local.html) only, `terraform state mv` also accepts the legacy options [`-state`, `-state-out`, and `-backup`](/docs/language/settings/backends/local.html#command-line-arguments).

 ## Example: Rename a Resource